CERV Middlesex: Make a Difference

 CERV Middlesex stands for Community Emergency Response Volunteers, which is a county-wide program to improve safety and security in our communities – large or small, urban or rural.
 Operating at the grassroots level, CERV Middlesex trains volunteers to help within their own communities by preparing for emergencies based on local risks.
 CERV volunteers meet the challenge when an emergency strikes, be it a flood, a severe storm, a major power failure or another unexpected hazard.

-Should a county-wide emergency situation occur impacting the lives and property of County residents, CERV Middlesex (Community Emergency Response Volunteers) will help to open and operate reception centres, and can provide personal support to individuals and families affected by the emergency.
+Should a serious emergency situation occur impacting the lives and property of County residents, CERV Middlesex (Community Emergency Response Volunteers) will help to open and operate Reception Centres, and can provide support to individuals and families affected by the emergency.
 CERV Middlesex volunteer training includes:

 - Emergency and disaster response skills